Building Operations + Maintenance Guide

 Step 6.
 Determine performance period

 Determining a performance period schedule is necessary for compliance with most credits.
-All performance periods must end within seven days of each other and (for a newly attempted credit) last at least three months but no more than 24 months (see Understand Performance Periods, above).
+All performance periods must end within 30 days of each other and (for a newly attempted credit) last at least three months but no more than 24 months (see Understand Performance Periods, above).

 Step 7.
 Develop consistent documentation